-In our workshops we’re often asked what we mean by ‘writing productivity’.
+In our workshops we’re often asked what we mean by ‘productive writers’.
 I’m not surprised.
 ‘Productivity’ has some iffy connotations.
 It conjures up mental images of factory production lines or some dead-eyed corporate efficiency drives.
-No wonder writers baulk.
+No wonder writers baulk at this.

 But for us, productivity is a personal thing.
 It’s not necessarily about cranking out more words or forcing yourself to sit at your desk for longer.
 In fact, it can be quite the reverse.
 Rather, productivity is about achieving whatever ambitions you have as a writer.
 It’s about making peace with your inner critic and finding certain things – tactics, routines and habits – that support you.

 Productivity comes when you’ve found a simple system of sorts – often through trial and error – that helps you get the writing done in a way that suits you, your personality and your life.
 There’s no one way to do it and there’s no one thing that works for everyone – but there are certain characteristics that productive (and happy) writers tend to have.
 Like these 10.